kwoongbae/kwoongbae.github.io/_pages/about.md

 selected_papers: true # includes a list of papers marked as "selected={true}"
 social: true  # includes social icons at the bottom of the page
 ---
-I'm a Data Scientist in the Team DS at [Sixty Hertz](https://60hz.io/en)
+Thanks for visiting my website!
+I'm a Data Scientist in the Team DS **[@Sixty Hertz](https://60hz.io/en)**

 I received my M.S. from Pohang University of Science and Technology (POSTECH) in August 2025.
-Since September 2025, I have been serving in South Korea as **Professional Research Personnel (Alternative Military Service)**, with an expected completion in 2027.
+Currently, I have been serving in South Korea as **Professional Research Personnel (Alternative Military Service)** since Sep.
+2025, with an expected completion in 2027.

-You can see more detailed information in [CV](../assets/pdf/CV_K_Bae.pdf).
+You can see more detailed information about me via [CV](../assets/pdf/CV_K_Bae.pdf).

 <br>